shree998/Campus-Expert/10-opensource-clubs/resources/starting-a-club.md

 - Presentation

 So we've done our research, we've started the conversation, now let's put things in motion.
 By now you should have an idea of what is required of you to become a recognized club on campus.
 Developing the artifacts will not only be necessary to become a club, but they will help you better envision and pursue your club journey.

+## What does a successful club look like

+  - **Great communication**
+   Great communication starts with being transparent about the mission of the club, identifying what students will get out of being a part of this club, and what they should expect.
+It is good to have a clearly defined means of how members can communicate with leaders and with one another.
+Make sure all members and leaders are aware of the code of conduct and follow it.

+  - **Meet regularly**
+	*What’s regularly?* This is going to depend on your community.
+Our suggestion is to host an event/activity at least once a month, preferably bi-weekly.
+If you have the time and resources feel free to host events weekly!
+These are merely suggestions, you know your community best.

+  - **Be inclusive**
+	A great step towards being inclusive it by ensuring students have a place to submit their feedback.
+Are you providing means for open communication?
+An inclusive club is where member voices are heard and feedback is continuously reviewed  and acted upon.
+Again being transparent about how/why situations are handled, events being hosted, etc. A successful club is one where it’s not just the leaders guiding the conversations, but members are influencing and leading conversations.

+  - **Be engaging **
+	Ask member questions, ask for their feedback, and get them wanting to participate.
+Your club is engaging when people are involved.
+They are participating, they are learning, they are asking questions, and they are bonding.

+  A successful club isn't based on numbers, but is painted by a picture of students coming together and  creating/maintaining/contributing to an open source project(s).

 ## Introducing open source to your club